httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Objects that would exceed line-length limits are presented across multiple lines (one line per key-value pair) with 2 spaced of leading indentation.

-`Digest` is media-type agnostic and does not provide canonicalization algorithms for specific formats.
+Checksum mechanisms described in this document are media-type agnostic and does not provide canonicalization algorithms for specific formats.
-Examples of `Digest` are calculated inclusive of any space.
+Examples are calculated inclusive of any space.

 ## Server Selects Client's Least Preferred Algorithm